kubeshark/docs/src/pages/en/config.md

 #### Private Docker Registry

-Use when you'd like Kubeshark to pull it's images from a local Docker respository.
-This is useful in an Enterprise envrionment, where images are built  and hosted locally.
+Use when you'd like **Kubeshark** to pull it's images from a local Docker repository.
+This is useful in an Enterprise environment, where images are built and hosted locally.

 ```shell
 tap: